ramoslucas-lr/intelbras-bee/README.md

 ## Requirements

-The requirements for running this library are available at requirements.txt file:
+The requirements for using this library are available at requirements.txt file:

 ```certifi==2020.6.20
 chardet==3.0.4